 - Early work will mean that early homework assignments will be done correctly.
 This translates to a higher grade average and less jeopardy occurring later in the semester.
 It lowers the stakes for one major event such as a midterm or final exam.

 - A tutor will hold your student accountable for completing work.
-This will help your student with time management skills and will also mean that your student may simply be spending more time with the material than she would otherwise.
+This will help your student with time management skills and will also mean that your student may simply be spending more time with the material than they would otherwise.

 - Your student will learn early some of the important study techniques of successful students.
 The tutor serves as an important role model as your student learns how to “do college” successfully.

-- Your student will receive constant feedback on his work.
+- Your student will receive constant feedback on their work.
 In some college courses, continual feedback may not come from the professor.
 There may be only one or two major tests or papers.
 Receiving early and continual feedback from a tutor helps your student stay on track.

 - When the busy tutoring season of midterm or final exams occurs, a student who has an established relationship and schedule with a tutor may be given priority of time.
 Tutors who are extremely busy or in demand are more likely to give priority to regular tutees.